avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/experiment/README.md

 This folder has
 ### Aim
-<br>In this experiment you will learn to design 3x8 Decoder and verify the truth table of 3x8 Decoder.<br>
+In this experiment you will learn to design 3x8 Decoder and verify the truth table of 3x8 Decoder.<br>
 ### Theory
 A decoder would be the n-to-2n type binary decoders.
 These types of decoders are combinational circuits that convert binary information from 'n' coded inputs to a maximum of 2n unique outputs.
 In case the 'n' bit coded information has unused bit combinations, the decoder may have less than 2n outputs.
 2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder are other examples.<br>
 ### Procedure